January 28 – February 3, 2017

-A few days on, my travel girlfies Melissa (aka The Posh One) and Donna joined me from Osaka.
+A few days on, my travel squad Melissa (aka The Posh One) and Donna joined me from Osaka.
 We needed a bigger room.
 Asakusa View Hotel was true to its name.
 As the curtains were drawn, our room opened up to Taito’s dense cityscape with the faint but distinct outline of Mt.
 Fuji jutting out of the horizon.
 In the evening, Taka shone a flashlight from his window, a couple of blocks opposite mine, and I acknowledged it with the feeble backlight of my phone.
-How endearing it was to say hi the old-school way, despite the aid of our gadgets.
+How endearing it was to say hi the old-school way despite the aid of our gadgets.

 The street buzz of Asakusa shoppers and tourists was broken by strains of rock music.
 The sound, though, was more delicate than a guitar’s.
 The convoluted harmony was emanating from just three strings of the traditional shamisen.
 It was a musical mash-up of the old and new, the East and West.
 After his set, I struck up a conversation with busker par excellence Pierre Ono and asked for a photo.
 I had become a fanboy!

-After a couple of nights with a view, my travel girlfies and I packed up and moved…again…this time to a ryokan.
+After a couple of nights with a view, my travel squad and I packed up and moved…again…this time to a ryokan.
 Any Japan visit (first for Melissa, second for Donna and me) would not be complete without a stay at an old-school Japanese inn, a tradition of more than a thousand years.

 An aside: the hotel and ryokan were so close but on opposite sides of the avenue.
 Of course, we took a cab for reasons already known to me, haha!